littlebee/react-datum/README.md

 ## Implied Context, Deterministic Props

-Any contextually provided properties like the 'model' that the datum is acting on, or the inputMode implied by being in a form, can be overriden by explict properties.
+Any contextually provided properties like the 'model' that the datum is acting on, or the 'inputMode' implied by being in a **Rd.Form**, can be overriden by explict properties.
 So, if in the example above, the comments were stored in another model, you could break out of context by adding:
 ```javascript
         <Rd.Text attr="comment", model={kittenCommentsModel}/>
 ```